Synapxe-DNA/healthhub-content-optimization/content-optimization/README.md

     - `merged_data.parquet/`: contains the merged data across all content categories and versioned; for more information on the data schema, refer [here](#data-schema)

-    - `filtered_data.parquet/`: contains the filtered data and versioned; for more information on the data schema, refer [here](#data-schema)

     - `filtered_data_with_keywords.parquet/`: contains the filtered data with keywords and versioned; for more information on the data schema, refer [here](#data-schema)

   - [`04_feature/`](data/04_feature): contains the features data

-    - `keywords_embeddings/`: contains the documents and keywords embeddings for keyword extraction with KeyBERT

-      - `doc_embeddings.pkl`: contains the document embeddings for the articles

-      - `word_embeddings.pkl`: contains the word embeddings for the articles

   - [`08_reporting/`](data/08_reporting): contains files and images for reporting; [`presentation.ipynb`](notebooks/presentation.ipynb) and [`word_count.ipynb`](notebooks/word_count.ipynb) generates an Excel file containing flagged articles for removal by type and distribution of raw and $\log{(word\\_count)}$